Rincon Puerto Rico: Your Guide to the Coolest Surf Town (2023)

 Be sure to walk along the entire beach to find a hidden spot where boats park.
 It is gorgeous in person.

 How to Get to Playa Buye: From Rincon, Playa Buye is one hour drive south.
-If you are coming from Playa Sucia, mentioned above its 45 minutes, making it accessible for one day trip.
+If you are coming from Playa Sucia, as mentioned above it’s 45 minutes, making it accessible for one day trip.